LLMCloud2024/LLMCloud2024.github.io/schedule.md

 ### Day 4: Thursday 19th September 2024

-* 10:00 - 14:00 **How to Service**  - Ensuring continous support throughout operation
+* **How to Service**  - Ensuring continous support throughout operation

 We are live - but for how long?
-Today you will once again look dive into technical details such as Lets encrypt certificates, Reverseproxy, User Authentification and Backup- which are fundamental to keep our service up and running.
+Today we will once again look dive into technical details - such as Lets encrypt certificates, Reverseproxy, User Authentification and Backup - which are fundamental to keep our service up and running.

 ### Day 5: Friday 20th September 2024

-* 10:00 - 14:00 **How to Sucess** -  Real Life Examples, Q&A and Discussion
+*  **How to Sucess** -  Real Life Examples, Q&A and Discussion

 You've made it!
-Today we will wrap up our week's work: We will reserve some time for self-study and Q&A to complete your hands on examples.
+Today we will wrap up our week's work: We will reserve some time for self-study and Q&A to complete your hands-on examples.
 And we will look at some real life examples, and discuss their sucesses and challenges.

 <a href="https://www.researchgate.net/publication/380318097_The_unmet_promise_of_trustworthy_AI_in_healthcare_why_we_fail_at_clinical_translation/" ><img src="images/PDF_icon.png" alt="PDF Madai Unmet Promise" height="18"/></a> - Recommended Reading